rcaudillo/GH-3d-puzzle/README.md

-# GH 3D obstacle run
+# GH 3D obstacle run with good graphics
-3D obstacle run game for my genius hour project
+I will make a 3d obstacle run game with good graphics.
+It wil be made in unity
 ***
 ### NOTICE - Source Code Files Will Be Uploaded when the game is done.
 ***